-Regarding the initial data in \eqref{E: time}, we assume that
+Regarding the initial datum in \eqref{E: time}, we only require that

 where $\text{Lip}(\mathcal{I})$ denote the spaces of (possibly unbounded) uniformly Lipschitz functions on $\mathcal{I}$.
 (The topology we put on $\mathcal{I}$ is made precise in Subsection \ref{S: notation}.)

 In this paper, assumptions \eqref{As: sub-sup} and \eqref{As: time_bound} are used in order to obtain uniform Lipschitz bounds, which, in turn, are used in the derivation of error estimates.
 It is known that without a quantitative assumption like \eqref{As: time_bound}, it may not be possible to prove space-time Lipschitz estimates for solutions of the associated HJ equations.
 See the counter-example in \cite[Section 5]{cardaliaguet cannarsa}.

-Similarly, we only restrict to unbounded edges so as to avoid addressing questions related to boundary layers at the other ends.
+Concerning the network geometry, we only restrict to unbounded edges so as to avoid addressing questions related to boundary layers at the other ends.
 In fact, the techniques of this paper carry over to the analysis of Hamilton-Jacobi equations on finite networks with a combination of Kirchoff junction conditions, Dirichlet conditions, and (generalized) Neumann conditions provided the solutions satisfy the Dirichlet boundary conditions classically.
 For Hamilton-Jacobi equations on network geometries more general than junctions, see, for instance, \cite{actual networks}, \cite{Imbert}, \cite{illustrated_barles}, and the references therein.

 In what follows, we always assume that $B = 0$ in \eqref{E: stationary} and \eqref{E: time}.
-However, the proofs still work for arbitrary choices of $B \in \mathbb{R}$.
+However, the proofs still work with minor modifications for arbitrary choices of $B \in \mathbb{R}$.